 When we separated patients based on average heart health, the results made me say “wow” out loud.
 The 50% of patients with the most advanced disease improved dramatically!

 So what does this mean for you?

-Your veins supply nutrients and oxygen to the surface of every tissue in your body, so we wanted to help you understand the unique effect nitric oxide can have on the layers of your musculoskeletal system (your bones, muscles, and connective tissues).
+Your veins supply nutrients to the surface of every tissue in your body, so we wanted to help you understand the unique effect nitric oxide can have on the layers of your musculoskeletal system (your bones, muscles, and connective tissues).

 We took a deep dive on the effects of nitric oxide and bone in a recent blog on nitrates and bone health, but here are the takeaways.
 First, since your blood is made in your bone marrow, and nitric oxide has profound impacts on blood health, nitric oxide can be an essential nutrient for promoting optimal red blood cells.
 There’s a secondary effect as well, since the structure of the outside of your bones benefits from a healthy blood supply.

 Nitric oxide might not be the first thing that comes to mind when you think of the best supplement for bone mineral density or the best supplements for osteoporosis, but decades of science show us when and how to supplement with nitric oxide for better bone health.
 With or without estrogen therapy, just boosting nitric oxide can strengthen bones in post-menopausal women.